 Battery life

 The iPhone 13 shows a significant improvement in battery life over the iPhone 11.
 While the iPhone 11 offers up to 17 hours of video playback, the iPhone 13 offers 19 hours.
-When comparing audio playback, the oldest model has up to 65 hours, while the most recent one enjoys up to 75 hours.
+When comparing audio playback, the older model has up to 65 hours, while the newer one enjoys up to 75 hours.

 Charging